What is Kaizen?

 In terms of improving a business, kaizen is meant to affect everyone, from the common employee to the CEO.
 In most cases, it means a change or implementation of procedures, hours, standards, rules, codes of operation, and processes or ideas that affect how the business functions.

 Kaizen was first widely practiced in Japan after World War II, being heavily influenced by American business practices and coaches who worked to help Japan rebuild its business marketplace, including the quality and quantity of goods and services provided within the country and abroad.
 Today, it is now a worldwide standard that businesses in every sector seek to employ.
 Kaizen principles are also applied in environments outside of the business world, such as in schools and non-profit organizations.

 The Duality of Kaizen

 Kaizen is ultimately a two-part concept, with action being a major portion, and philosophy or way of thinking being the other.

 First, let’s consider the action piece.
 Kaizen, while it can be done on a much smaller scale, is often event-centric.
 Most businesses seeking to institute kaizen create in-company events focused on areas within the company that can or need to be improved.
 The events aim to go about finding the best ways and means to implement needed changes.
 Teams of employees from every level of the company are involved in such events because the changes are meant to affect and benefit everyone.

 The philosophy aspect of kaizen is really all about building a specific type of company culture and way of thinking that encourages all employees to be actively involved in the company’s success and productivity, as well as looking out for the best interests of one another.
-The goal of kaizen philosophy is to foster a work environment that breeds positivity, that is then reflected in the way employees work together and alone, and how dedicated they are to their place of employment.
+The goal of kaizen philosophy is to foster a work environment that breeds positivity, which is then reflected in the way employees work together and alone, and how dedicated they are to their place of employment.